Design Critiques

 What makes some designs good and others bad?
 Why do some designs work while others don’t?
 Posts in this category offer thoughtful design critiques of modern digital interfaces, with commentary inspired by Don Norman’s “The Design of Everyday Things.”

-Design Critique: Parking Kiosk Read More »
+Design Critique: Google Sheets (Web App) Read More »

-Design Critique: Spotify (Mac Desktop App)
+Design Critique: Craft (iOS App)